 The Eastern Neighborhoods identified a significant impact related to Hazardous Building Materials and determined that Mitigation Measure L-1: Hazardous Building Materials would reduce effects to a less-than-significant level.
-Since there are no structures at 1501 15th Street, Mitigation Measure L-1 does not apply to the project.
+Since there is an existing building at the project site, Mitigation Measure L-1 would apply to the project.